ewsdocker/debian-eclipse-php/README.md

 ____

 Refer to [Mapping docker host resources to the docker container](https://github.com/ewsdocker/debian-eclipse-php/wiki/QuickStart#mapping) for a discussion of customizing the executable scripts..

 ____

+#### About the size of the image

+The main design specifications of the **ewsdocker** desktop application images are:

+  + Provide the same desktop experience as the user would have on a full application installation on a host desktop (including desktop menu interface, audio, video, multimedia, ...);
+  + Install the latest release directly from the software vendor's repository, or a certified mirror, reducing dependencies on host operating system implementations of the application;
+  + Leverage **Docker** container capabilities to

+   - provide isolation of the **Docker** container applications from the **Docker** host;
+   - provide persistence of application settings between **docker run** commands, and between future releases, allowing fast container deletion and re-creation; and
+   - quickly perform container replications, container updates, and recovery from software malfunction/corruption.

+Most of the **ewsdocker** desktop application images are based on the latest **Debian** docker image, since fewer problems have been encountered when implementing the desktop applications on that platform.

+Obviously, these **Docker** images tend to be rather large compared to most **Docker** images.
+It may take a bit longer to download, but the convenience of having the application in a **docker image** is worth the small, (usually) one time investment in download time.

+____